arh-eu/gds-java-sdk/README.md

 MessageIdGenerator messageIdGenerator = new MessageIdGenerator("TEST", "yyMMddhhmmssSSS");
 String eventId = messageIdGenerator.nextId();
 String attachmentId = messageIdGenerator.nextId();

+// you can create your binary any way you want.
+// this simply uses a series of predetermined bytes / pixels that will result
+// in a valid 9x9 PNG image

 int[] binaryData = {
         0x89, 0x50, 0x4e, 0x47, 0x0d, 0x0a, 0x1a, 0x0a, 0x00, 0x00, 0x00, 0x0d,